 His son Frederik III (1609-70) thus placed his own and Queen Sophie Amalie’s (1628-85) monograms just above the gate arch in a so-called cartouche, that is a marked inscription area surrounded by ornaments.
 A little further up, the succeeding king, Christian V (1646-99), placed his own and Queen Charlotte Amalie’s (1650-1714) monograms free-floatingly.

 The monograms are surrounded by a keel-shaped frame, which appears slightly skewed in relation to the Round Tower.
-The skewness is caused by the fact that the portal originally was part the wall that once separated the cemetery around the Church of the Holy Trinity from the street Købmagergade, the course of which the wall followed.
+The skewness is caused by the fact that the portal originally was part the wall that once separated the cemetery around the Trinity Church from the street Købmagergade, the course of which the wall followed.

 Three University Functions

 The complex is named after the three elements comprising the Trinity but the number three can also refer to the three university functions that the edifice originally housed.
 On one of the two inscription tables, which are also part of the portal, the functions are termed as “a holy temple, a venerable home of the muses and a mathematical lookout”.
-The words refer to the Church of the Holy Trinity, which was initially the student’s church, the university library on the floor above the church and the observatory at the top of the Round Tower.
+The words refer to the Trinity Church, which was initially the student’s church, the university library on the floor above the church and the observatory at the top of the Round Tower.

 The Only Remaining Source